 For the election of directors, all nominees are identified in the ballot form (Annex "D") indicated in the Definitive Information Statement filed with the Securities and Exchange Commission ("SEC") and Philippine Stock Exchange ("PSE").
+The said ballot form is also accessible and may be downloaded from https://vitarich.com/disclosures/sec-filings/.
 For the election of directors, each stockholder entitled to vote may vote on the shares registered in his/her/its name for as many persons as there are directors, or he/it may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his/its shares shall equal, or he/it may distribute them on the same principle among as many candidates as he/she/it shall see fit; provided that the total number of votes cast by him/it shall not exceed the number of shares owned by him/her/it multiplied by the whole number of directors to be elected.